CristianPercivati/portfolio/en/index.md

-# Practices' Portfolio

-## Hello there! :wave:
+# Hello there!

-I’m Cristian Percivati, a passionate Computer Science and Artificial Intelligence student pursuing my first role as an **AI Engineer** or **Data Scientist**.
+:wave: I’m Cristian Percivati, a passionate Computer Science and Artificial Intelligence student pursuing my first role as an **AI Engineer** or **Data Scientist**.

 ### Academic Background
 - Associate Degree in Data Science & AI (completed).